Probing the limits of optical cycling in a predissociative diatomic molecule

 \subsection{Experimental setup}

-The experimental setup has been described in our previous publication \cite{Vasquez-Carson_2022_CaH}.
-Briefly, CaH is generated through ablation of a CaH$_2$ target by a pulsed Nd:YAG laser at around 1~Hz.
-CaH is buffer gas cooled by helium at 6~K and ejected from the cell aperture to form a beam.
-The molecules are predominately in the \X($v''=0$) state.
-The beam of CaH then enters a high vacuum chamber which, in this measurement, is divided into four regions: state-preparation, interaction, clean-up, and detection region, as shown in Fig \ref{fig:CaH_PES}(b).
+The experimental setup has been {previously} described \cite{Vasquez-Carson_2022_CaH}.
+Briefly, CaH is generated through ablation of a CaH$_2$ target by a pulsed Nd:YAG laser at a $\sim1$~Hz {rate}.
+CaH is buffer-gas cooled by helium at 6~K and ejected from the cell aperture to form a beam.
+The molecules are predominantly in the \X($v''=0$) state.
+The beam of CaH then enters a high-vacuum chamber which is divided into four regions: state preparation, interaction, cleanup, and detection, as shown in Fig. \ref{fig:CaH_PES}(b).
 In the first three regions, the molecular beam intersects with transverse lasers that address $X \rightarrow A$ or $X \rightarrow B$ transitions.
 These lasers can be switched on and off by independent optical shutters.
 The laser beams are multipassed to increase the interaction time with the molecular beam.
-In the detection region, we apply a single pass $X \rightarrow A$ or $X \rightarrow B$ light and use an iXon888 EMCCD and Hamamatsu R13456 PMT to collect the laser-induced fluorescence (LIF) signals for spatial and temporal detection.
-Typically every molecule scatters around 20 photons in the detection region, which implies that we are not sensitive to the initial spin-rotation and hyper-fine distribution.
-All transitions addressed are from the \X ($N''=1$) state ($N$ is the rotational quantum number) to \A ($J'=1/2$) ($J$ is the total angular momentum quantum number) or \B ($N'=0$) states in order to obtain rotational closure \cite{DiRosaEPJD04_LaserCoolingMolecules}.
-We use electro-optic modulators (EOM) to generate sidebands on all lasers to cover all hyperfine states (HFS) as well as to address spin-rotation manifolds.
-All transitions used here were first measured experimentally with HFS resolution.
-Details of the laser and transition frequencies can be found in Appendix \ref{sec:laser_conditions} and Table \ref{tab:transition_frequency_list}.
+In the detection region, we apply a single-pass $X \rightarrow A$ or $X \rightarrow B$ light and use an iXon888 {electron multiplying charge coupled device (EMCCD) camera} and {a} Hamamatsu R13456 {photomultiplier tube} to collect the laser-induced fluorescence (LIF) signals for spatially and temporally {resolved} detection.
+Every molecule scatters $\sim20$ photons in the detection region, which implies that we are not sensitive to the initial spin-rotation and hyperfine distribution.
+All {addressed} transitions are from the \X ($N''=1$) state ($N$ is the rotational quantum number) to \A ($J'=1/2$) ($J$ is the total angular momentum quantum number) or \B ($N'=0$) states in order to obtain rotational closure \cite{DiRosaEPJD04_LaserCoolingMolecules}.
+We use electro-optic modulators (EOMs) to generate sidebands on all lasers to cover all hyperfine states (HFS) as well as to address spin-rotation manifolds. {The} transitions used here are first measured experimentally with HFS resolution.
+Details of the lasers and transition frequencies can be found in Appendix \ref{sec:laser_conditions}.